 GemPages makes this functionality easy to set up by allowing you to link any clickable element (like a button or heading) to a section ID on the page.

-Before you can create an anchor link, you need the Section ID of the destination (where you want users to scroll to).
+To create an anchor link, you first need the Section ID of the destination you want users to scroll to.

 How to find the section ID: